mciach/LocusTreeInference/README.md

 If you use the Locus Tree Inference in your work, please cite:

 Ciach, Michał Aleksander, Anna Muszewska, and Paweł Górecki.
-"Detecting Locus Acquisition Events in Gene Trees." *LIPIcs-Leibniz International Proceedings in Informatics.* Vol. 88.
-Schloss Dagstuhl-Leibniz-Zentrum fuer Informatik, 2017.

-The software is licensed under General Public Licence 3.0.
+"Locus-aware decomposition of gene trees with respect to polytomous species trees."
+Algorithms for Molecular Biology 13.1 (2018): 11.